vishnukumarkvs/notes/Ostree.md

 - lower directories have read only file
 - upper directory , we can modify stuff

-- copy up approach. if u edit or delete files in lo
+- copy up approach. if u edit or delete files in lower layers, it will be copied in upper layer, add more modifications and save i